-... impressive inside and out.
+... impressive interior and exterior qualities.
 Go crazy for the vibrant 3.5" TFT display, first-class sound quality and elegant exterior.
 Your Gigaset can do a lot more than just make calls:

 DSL and ISDN or DSL and analogue fixed line - easy